TrevCan/trevcan.github.io/articles/quotes.md

 - Money will not make you happy,<br>
 and happy will not make you money.

+- > Once men turned their thinking over to machines in the hope that this would set them free.
+  > But that only permitted other men with machines to enslave them.

+\- Frank Herbert, Dune

 - > "So don't be afraid; your heart is in me, and it's racing so fast now.